rust-lang/const-eval/const-generic-const-fn-bounds.md

 7. Remove the call in https://github.com/rust-lang/rust/blob/f8caa321c7c7214a6c5415e4b3694e65b4ff73a7/src/librustc_passes/ast_validation.rs#L306
 8. Adjust the reference and the book to reflect these changes.

+## Const type theory

+This RFC was written after weighing practical issues against each other and finding the sweet spot that supports most use cases, is sound and fairly intuitive to use.
+A different approach from a type theoretical perspective started out with a much purer scheme, but, when exposed to the constraints required, evolved to essentially the same scheme as this RFC.
+We thus feel confident that this RFC is the minimal viable scheme for having bounds on generic parameters of const functions.
+The discussion and evolution of the type theoretical scheme can be found [here](https://github.com/rust-rfcs/const-eval/pull/8#issuecomment-452396020) and is only 12 posts and a linked three page document long.
+It is left as an exercise to the reader to read the discussion themselves.

 # Drawbacks
 [drawbacks]: #drawbacks